dannyfa/Inflationary_Flows/README.md

 ```

 Here, options for `--network`, `--data_dim`, and `--dims_to_keep` need to match for a given schedule (e.g., PRP trained net for 2D circles, needs `data_dim==2` and `dims_to_keep==2`).
-Same toy dataset options are supported here (see above) - specific toy data to use should be specified using `--data_name` option.
+Same toy dataset options are supported here (see above) - toy data to use should be specified using `--data_name` option.
 This needs to match data network was trained on.

 Finally, `--steps` determines the number of linearly spaced ODE integration steps taken.
 This value can be obtained using the `tmax` values highlighted in **Table 2 of Appendix B.4.1** (e.g., for a step size of $10^{-2}$ (`--h=1e-2`),
 and `tmax=7.01`, we should use `--steps=701`).
 Script uses 20K test points and 200 boundary points per bounding sphere as defaults.